How has the Jewish American Princess evolved?

 Fact is, though, that both Brenda Patimkin and Marjorie Morningstar were both characters that were depicted as very materialistic and entirely dependent on the money their fathers contributed, and those are qualities or characteristics that were often embedded in portrayals that followed.
 Also interesting is this article about the American bride who gets married in Israel.

 During the 1960s, the JAP character had become so utterly pervasive that in 1971, New York Magazine an article by Julie Baumgold titled “The Persistence of the Jewish Princess” appeared on the magazine’s cover.
-Baumgold was defining the Jewish Princess by an exaggerated sense of self-absorption, entitlement, and an over-centered confidence in her subpar beauty.
-See also this post about the journey to Jewtopia.
+Baumgold was defining the Jewish Princess by an exaggerated sense of self-absorption, entitlement, and over-centered confidence in her subpar beauty.

 JAPs have always been portrayed as spoiled brats, typical daddy’s girls, loud, obnoxious, and totally lacking any sexual appeal.
 Of course, JAP jokes were proliferating which only reinforced the stereotypical way of thinking that they are too lazy and spoilt to do any cooking or care about housekeeping, incessantly whining, and totally indifferent to sex.
 So whatever it was that had made these Jewish princesses desirable to Wouk’s and Roth’s male characters just a few years earlier had totally disappeared by that time.
 The typical Jewish American Princess stereotype would definitely not fit in well with the recent wave of new immigrants that we’ve seen coming to Israel.